-Notably, this does not include changes to the target resource itself.
-For example, changing the code of a Worker B that is connected via a service binding from Worker A will not trigger a new deployment on Worker A. Only changes to the service binding between Worker A and Worker B will trigger a new deployment.
+Notably, this does not include changes to bound resources.
+For example, if two Workers (Worker A and Worker B) are bound via a service binding, changing the code of a Worker B will not trigger a new deployment on Worker A. Changes to the service binding on Worker A will also not trigger a new deployment for Worker B.

 via the Cloudflare Dashboard

-Access Deployments by logging into the > Account Home > Workers > selecting your Worker project > Deployments.
-Deployments includes information about previous deployments, and your Worker’s detail page will now indicate information about the most recently deployed and currently active deployment.
+Access deployments by logging into the Cloudflare dashboard > Account Home > Workers > selecting your Worker project > Deployments.
+Deployments includes information about previous deployments, and your Worker’s detail page displays information about the most recently deployed and currently active deployment.